-Selena Gomez’s Mom Not A Fan Of Her Bubbling Relationship With The Weekend
+Selena Gomez’s Mom Not A Fan Of Her Budding Relationship With The Weeknd

 Their first public split came in November of 2012.
 Two years later, Bieber and Orlando Bloom came to blows in Ibiza, with Gomez and Bloom’s ex-wife Miranda Kerr reportedly being at the heart of the dispute.

-Gomez and Bieber were most recently seen in public together in late 2015 when he serenaded her with a version of “My Girl” at a L.A. restaurant, around the same time he posted a trove of throwback pics of the two on social media.
+Gomez and Bieber were most recently seen in public together in late 2015 when he serenaded her with a version of “My Girl” at an L.A. restaurant, around the same time he posted a trove of throwback pics of the two on social media.

-Through all their trials and tribulations, Bieber has publicly admitted that he will always love Gomez and has let it be known that he thinks her dalliance with The Weekend is just a phase.
+Through all their trials and tribulations, Bieber has publicly admitted that he will always love Gomez and has let it be known that he thinks her dalliance with The Weeknd is just a phase.

-Sources told TMZ Bieber is convinced Gomez is only using The Weekend to promote her new music, just as she has previously done with him and exes Nick Jonas and DJ Zedd.
+Sources told TMZ that Bieber is convinced Gomez is only using The Weeknd to promote her new music, just as she has previously done with him and exes Nick Jonas and DJ Zedd.